AppsFlyerSDK/appsflyer-cordova-plugin/README.md

 ]
 ```

-and in your main ts file:
+And finally in your main ts file:
 ```
 import { Appsflyer } from '@ionic-native/appsflyer/ngx';

+...

 constructor(private appsflyer: Appsflyer) { }